 Eating well and living well are interdependent on one another.
 To live well, you must eat well.
 To eat well, you must live well.
 Yes, that’s right.
 To eat well, you must live well.
 You must be willing to be intentional daily with the way you fuel your body.

-To fuel your body for strong, lean muscles you need to ensure your body has the fuel for living, working out and repair.
+To fuel your body for strong, lean muscles you need to ensure your body has the fuel for living, working out, and repairing.
 This means that you must focus on these areas on a daily basis:

 – Focus first on fiber –see article for Sticky Fiber Diet here